New pot, impaired driving penalties could bar newcomers from Canada

 The measures are part of the sweeping package of changes taking place as Canada becomes the first G7 country to legalize recreational cannabis use.

-The Cannabis Act includes penalties of up to 14 years in prison for illegal production or distribution of cannabis and for taking it across the Canadian border.
-The same maximum penalty applies for giving or selling marijuana to someone under 18 or using a young person to commit a cannabis-related offence.

 On Dec.
-18, new impaired driving penalties take effect, and the maximum penalties for most of these offences will increase to 10 years from five.
+18, new impaired driving penalties will take effect, raising the maximum penalties for most of these offences from five years to 10.
 It means they will fall under the definition of serious crimes for immigration determination purposes.

 “The impact of these new penalties on permanent and temporary residents could be significant,” the Immigration Department advises in a statement.

-The department quietly put up the statement on its website earlier this week as part of a notice to permanent and temporary residents advising them of the upcoming changes.
+The Immigration Department quietly posted a statement on its website this earlier this week advising permanent and temporary of the upcoming penalty changes, noting they could be particularly affected.

 The posting is the first part of a multi-pronged education campaign to be rolled out in the coming weeks to ensure newcomers to Canada are informed of the impact that Canada’s new impaired driving laws could have on their ability to remain in Canada.